GSA/datagov-ssb/README.md

 # datagov-ssb

-The Supplementary Service Broker (SSB) fills gaps in cloud.gov's brokered services.
+The Supplementary Service Broker (SSB) fills gaps in [cloud.gov](https://cloud.gov)'s brokered services.
+The SSB can also be used from the command-line with [`eden`](https://github.com/starkandwayne/eden), or integrated into other platforms that make use of the [OSBAPI](https://www.openservicebrokerapi.org).

+The SSB currently provides [SMTP](https://github.com/GSA/datagov-brokerpak-smtp), [Solr](https://github.com/GSA/datagov-brokerpak), and [(limited) Kubernetes](https://github.com/GSA/eks-brokerpak) services.

-Services are defined in a [brokerpaks](https://github.com/pivotal/cloud-service-broker/blob/master/docs/brokerpak-intro.md), bundles of Terraform and YAML that specifies the service should be advertised, provisioned, bound, unbound, and unprovisioned.
+Services are defined in a [brokerpaks](https://github.com/pivotal/cloud-service-broker/blob/master/docs/brokerpak-intro.md), bundles of Terraform and YAML that specify how each service should be advertised, provisioned, bound, unbound, and unprovisioned.

 ## Prerequisites